35 Great Spring Activities for Kids to Learn and Have Fun This Spring

 Spring Activities for Kids

-You’ll find many activities that can be done right in your own backyard as well as on nature walks.
+You’ll find many activities that can be done right in your backyard and on nature walks.
 But if you can’t get outdoors right now, not to worry.
 You’ll find plenty of spring-themed activities to do indoors, too.
 These activities are perfect for preschoolers, but older kids will enjoy them just as much.
 Use these ideas as an excuse to enjoy nature with your entire family.

 To kick off our list of spring activities for kids, let’s start with a few from yours truly right here at Natural Beach Living!